playframework/playframework/documentation/manual/working/commonGuide/database/Evolutions.md

 This evolution script represents the new revision 2 of the database, that is different of the previous revision 2 that developer A has already applied.

-So Play will detect it and ask developer A to synchronize his database by first reverting the old revision 2 already applied, and by applying the new revision 2 script:
+So Play will detect it and ask developer A to synchronize their database by first reverting the old revision 2 already applied, and by applying the new revision 2 script:

 ## Inconsistent states